A-kly/School-Vault/Psych275/Chapter 2 - Communication within the nervous system.md

 - **Relative refractory period:** sodium ion channels *could support another action potential*, but *potassium channels are still open*
 	- A new action potential *can* occur, if the *stimulation is sufficiently strong enough* to overcome the charge
 - **Rate Law**: axon encodes stimulus intensity not in the size of its action potential but in its *firing rate*
+# Glial Cells
+- **Nonneural** cells that provide a number of supporting functions to neurons
+## Myelination and Conduction Speed
+- **Myelin:** fatty tissue that wraps around axon to insulate it
+	- Keeps cell separate from extracellular fluid and other neurons
+- **Nodes of Ranvier:** Gaps in the myelin sheath
+- **Saltatory conduction:** A form of transmission in which action potentials appear to jump from node to node

+- What are the benefits of the myelin sheath?
+	- **Reduces capacitance**
+		- Electrical effect of the membrane, slows movement of ions down the axon
+	- **Signal regeneration at nodes of Ranvier**
+	- **Use less energy**
+## Myelin-Producing Glial Cells
+- **Oligodendrocytes:** Glial cells which produce myelin in the brain and spinal cord
+	- Almost *75%* of glial cells in the brain are oligodendrocytes
+- **Schwann cells:** Glial cells which produce myelin in the rest of the nervous system